ScottishCovidResponse/data_pipeline_api_cpp/README.md

 Install dependencies: `brew update && brew install eigen poco hdf5 openssl`

-On macos-latest (), the default HDF5 version is 1.12.
+On macos-latest (?), the default HDF5 version is 1.12.
 It is possible to install `hdf5@1.10`, but cmake failed to find it, version 1.12 is used.

+cmake could not find OpenSSL installation, however, networking code has been turn off, will be removed later.

 ###  build with cmake